synw/django-presence/docs/src/workers.rst

 To run the worker: ``./centpres``.
 This will start updating presence info.

-Note: you can also compile the go module from the source in presence/go/src/
+Note: you can also compile the go module from the source in *presence/go/src/*

 Alternate workers
 -----------------

-For those who want a more traditional way 2 python async backends are supported: Celery and Huey.
+For those who want a more traditional way two python async backends are supported: Celery and Huey.

 For Celery in settings.py: